The Work: A Journey to the Center of Yourself

 Exploring these questions can provide insight into the dynamics impacting our friendships, romantic partnerships, and even workplace interactions.

-high-achieving black woman of color focusing on others shifting focus to inner child self instead of self sabotage and people pleasing
+high-achieving black woman of color worrying shifting focus to inner child self healing self-sabotage people-pleasing criticism self-compassion

 Photo by Eye for Ebony / Unsplash